ekalin/kalendar/README.md

 * Indicators for alerts and recurring events.
 * Lock time zone when travelling to different time zones.
 * Turn off Day headers and see dates in the "Days from today" column.
+* Backup and restore settings, cloning widgets on the same or different devices.
 * Android 4.4+ supported.
 Supports Android tablets.

 Note on Tasks support: As there is no unified way to access tasks created in different applications,